 (August 24, 1970)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* artist quote on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-78 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+78.

 - It is true that other people can help you, and to lasting effect…. …If I hadn’t had Beckett in 1940 (in Paris when Van Velde was strongly demoralized, fh), I’m not sure I could have stood it.
 I am really not sure…. …At that time he (Beckett, fh) he was driven by an extremely aggressive and fiery Irish spirit.
 That has lessened as tim has gone on… …I don’t know anywhere in modern art any more faithful or more impressive picture of contemporary humanity than the one he offers us in ‘The Unamable’.